 Thelma and Charles Mercer purchased the original 14 and a half acres of the park in the late 1940s.
 Thelma, an avid horticulturist, brought many native species to the Gardens, which lie along the beautiful Cypress Creek, doing much of the work of clearing the land and planting herself.

-The Gardens still feature many of her favorite trees, many of which are also native to Houston, like dogwoods, rusty black-haw viburnum, several types of hawthorns and stunning large camellias.
-In the years since, the Gardens have grown to over 300 acres.
+The Gardens still feature many of her favourite trees, many of which are also native to Houston, like dogwoods, rusty black-haw viburnum, several types of hawthorns and stunning large camellias; in the years since, the Gardens have grown to over 300 acres.